Eyalsberro/projext-3-react/README.md

-# Project for John Bryce
+# Project For John Bryce

 This project is about vacations